 Here’s a list of the default WooCommerce order notification emails:

-These emails are sent to the store admin or staff to keep them informed about the status of orders and help with order management.
+These emails are sent to the store admin or staff to keep them informed about order status and to help with order management.

 These are often called order notification emails because they notify the store about important order events.
 They are internal alerts and not sent to customers.